 The school serves approximately 200 students.
 The Board of Directors is committed to a low student-teacher ratio that promotes positive relationships between teachers andstudents and between parents and teachers.
 Also, the small class sizes at RWA facilitate appreciation for each student’s unique abilities and talents.
 Additionally, teachers are available after school for a short time each day to provide tutoring.

-Richard Winn Academy is accredited by the South Carolina Independent Schools Association (SCISA).
+Richard Winn Academy is accredited by Cognia, which represents the accreditation divisions of the North Central Association on Accreditation and School Improvement (NCA CASI), Northwest Accreditation Commission (NWAC), Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
+Richard Winn Academy also holds accreditation through the South Carolina Independent School Association (SCISA).
 SCISA defines quality standards that schools should meet in the areas of student development, curriculum, personnel qualifications, governance, administration, organization and management; physical plant and facilities, financial management and overall school environment.
-SCISA uses a basic and an advanced set of evaluative criteria to assess a school’s effectiveness.

 Richard Winn Academy is a not-for-profit organization governed by a Board of Directors.